AliIzadii/ToDoApplication/README.md

 ## Project Structure

 - `lib/`: Contains the main source code for the Flutter application.
-- `assets/`: Contains any images, fonts, and other assets used in the application.
 - `pubspec.yaml`: Manages the Flutter project's dependencies.

 ## How To Use